1977 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
-Following the suicide of chief announcer Sid Collins on May 2, Paul Page was elevated to the anchor position and became the new "Voice of the 500."
+Following the unexpected death of chief announcer Sid Collins on May 2, Paul Page was elevated to the anchor position and became the new "Voice of the 500."
 Lou Palmer reported from victory lane.
 Fred Agabashian returned for his 12th and final year as the "driver expert."
 At the opening of the broadcast, veteran Jim Shelton reported on the death of Collins to the worldwide listening audience, then introduced Page as the new anchor.

 Paul Page had been groomed by Sid Collins to be his eventual replacement.
 Despite the bereavement of the crew regarding Collins’ death, the broadcast was a flawless affair, and ushered in a new era for the network.
 In the coming years, Page would upgrade the workings of the broadcast, including enhanced communication with the reporters, and new talent at the positions.

 This would be the 30th year for Jim Shelton on the crew, reporting from his familiar fourth turn position.
 Darl Wible debuted on the crew in 1977, reporting from the backstretch location.
 Bob Forbes served as the wireless roving reporter in the garages.
-Among the celebrities interviewed in the pits were Evel Knievel, Sam Hanks, and Formula One commentator Anthony Marsh.
+Among the celebrities interviewed in the pits were Evel Knievel (who was a sponsor on Gary Bettenhausens entry), 1957 500 winner Sam Hanks, and Formula One commentator Anthony Marsh.